 Lower Decks is the story of four ambitious ensigns: Sito, Lavelle, Taurik, and Ogawa (portrayed by Shannon Fill, Dan Gauthier, Alexander Enberg, and Patti Yasutake).
 Sito was first seen in the episode The First Duty and it’s nice to see a character from that episode back and dealing with the ramifications of her behavior.

 The four are friends and share s good deal of time together having drinks and playing cards.
 Sito and Lavelle are also competing for the same promotion to Ops.
 There are some interesting contrasts as the senior officers play poker in one room and the junior officers in another.
 Shadowing both is Ben (portrayed by Bruce Beatty) who is serving as a bartender here but it’s hinted that he discreetly tips off the senior officers to how the junior officers are feeling.

-There are several side-stories going on.
-There is the rivalry between Sito and Lavelle.
-Ogawa frets over her love-life and wonders if her boyfriend loves her anymore.
+There are several side stories going on.
+There is a rivalry between Sito and Lavelle.
+Ogawa frets over her love life and wonders if her boyfriend loves her anymore.
 Lavelle thinks Riker doesn’t like him.
 Sito must combat the demons of her past with the help of the Klingon Worf (portrayed by Michael Dorn).

 Probably the biggest disappointment is Ben.
 I don’t know if the character was created because Whoopi Goldberg was unavailable to portray Guinan or if it was designed to be the younger version of that character, but it doesn’t fit.
 We’ve never seen him before, but he seems smooth enough to get himself invited to the Senior Officers’ poker game.
 It just doesn’t have a good feeling to it, although I can’t fault the actor for that.
 The role feels like it was originally written for Guinan and then shifted over.